CloudTestDrive/EventLabs/AppDev/springboot-sample/devcs.accs.ci.md

 ![alt text](images/06.job.main.png "Configure job")

 Change to the **Source Control** tab and select **Git**.
-In the git's properties section select the only one available Git repository which is provided in the list.
+In the git's properties section select the Git repository you created from the dropdown list.
 Leave the advanced settings default.

 ![alt text](images/07.job.scm.png "Configure source control")